Gluten Free Thanksgiving Recipes

 1. Preheat oven to 325 degrees.
 Put oven rack in lowest position.

-2. To make the rub, whisk together olive oil, vinegar, Worcestershire sauce, wine and molasses in a small mixing bowl.
+2. To make the rub, whisk together olive oil, vinegar, gluten free Worcestershire sauce, wine and molasses in a small mixing bowl.
 Add herbs, onions, garlic and salt and blend together.

 3. Drizzle the rub over the turkey, using your hands to make sure bird is evenly covered.
 Then separate the skin from the breast meat by fitting your hand under the skin starting at the bottom cavity.
 Spread a generous amount of rub in between the turkey skin and breast.